jerome-fosse/neovim-config-golang/README.md

 cd ~/.config/nvim
 nvim .
 ```
-Neovim will automatically download and install Lazy, the package manager, and all the plugins and lsp servers will be installed.
-This might take a few seconds.
+Neovim will automatically download and install Lazy, the package manager, and all the plugins and lsp servers needed.
+This might take a few seconds the first time.